 HLOOKUP function is responsible for horizontal data retrieval.
-You will learn how to use a HLOOKUP function in Excel.
+This function is particularly useful when working with data organized horizontally across columns.
+You can learn how to use a HLOOKUP function in Excel.

 Hlookup function syntax